officialmeritinfos/kopium-net/README.md

-- 👋 Hi, I’m Meritinfos' official Github repository
+- 👋 Hi, I’m Kopium-Net's official Github repository
 - 👀 I’m interested in web and mobile programming as well as Blockchain system
 - 🌱 We develop applications that suit your business in exactly what they do
 - 💞️ I’m looking to collaborate on your new project
-- 📫 How to reach me: meritinfosllc@gmail.com
+- 📫 How to reach us: info@kopiumnet.com

 <!---
 officialmeritinfos/officialmeritinfos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.